openebs-archive/node-disk-manager/docs/design.md

 - [Disk](../crd/disk-crd.yaml)
 - [DiskClaim](../crd/diskclaim-crd.yaml)

 _*node-disk-manager(ndm)*_ will be deployed as DaemonSet on all the storage nodes.
-The _**ndm**_ will discover all the disks attached to the node where it is running and will create corresponding Disk objects. `kubectl get disks` can be used to list the Disk objects.
+The _**ndm**_ will discover all the disks attached to the node where it is running and will create corresponding Disk CRs. `kubectl get disks` can be used to list the Disk CRs.
 For example, if two of the nodes in the GKE Cluster had a 25G GPD attached to them, the output for `kubectl get disks -o yaml` is as follows:
 ```
 apiVersion: v1
 items: